Resources for Network Investigators

 IMPAACT Early Career Investigator Mentored Research Programs

-The IMPAACT Early Career Investigator Mentored Research program aims to support the development of early career investigators to enter the field of maternal/child HIV research and advance the mission of the IMPAACT Network.
+The IMPAACT Early Career Investigator Mentored Research program aim is to support early career investigators in the completion of a project using data or samples generated by IMPAACT Network studies to build research skills in the field of maternal/child HIV research and advance the mission of the IMPAACT Network.

 Data and Specimen Repositories